libfive/libfive/README.md

 It uses the Python and Guile bindings and allows for live-coding of solid models.
-The interface also includes direct modeling, where the user can push and pull on the model's surface to change variables in the script (direct modeling is Guile-only, for now).
+The interface also includes direct modeling, where the user can push and pull on the model's surface to change variables in the script.

 ## Other projects using `libfive`
 ### Language bindings